ExpediaDotCom/haystack/README.md

 and remediation of problems with enterprise-level web services and websites.

 ### The Problem

 Modern websites rely on dozens or even hundreds of services to function.
 These services are often spread across many platforms, data centers, and teams.
-Each service logs information.
-There are different types of logs (they can be categorized in different ways; the list below is one such way)
-1. Metrics (typically counts and durations),
-2. Application logs (interesting information emitted by the service, usually via log4j or a similar system)
-3. Transaction logs (key/value pairs of significant events in the system)
+Each service logs information of various kinds:

+* Telemetry data with tags or key/value pairs associated with the event
-4. Request/response logs (the XML, JSON, etc. sent to and from the service)
+* Request/response logs (the XML, JSON, etc. sent to and received from the service)

-Haystack is intended to help users make sense of the information in these logs, particularly when things are not working quite right (too slow, failing service calls, etc.): to find "the needle in the haystack" (thus the name).
+* Application logs (typically errors logged via log4j or a similar system)
+* Metrics

+With so much information spread across many different places, it can be challenging and time consuming to figure out where to look for the cause of a failure or slowdown.

 ### The Solution

+Haystack uses tracing data from a central store to help you locate the source of the problem -- to drill down to the precise part of a service transaction where failures or latency are occurring -- and find the proverbial "needle in a haystack".
+Once you know specifically where the problem is happening, it's much easier to identify the appropriate diagnostic data, understand the data, find the problem, and fix it.

-![High Level Block Diagram](docs/images/Haystack_Components.png) Below find information about components in the block diagram above.
+![High Level Block Diagram](docs/images/Haystack_Components.png)

 #### Infrastructure
 The Haystack system includes an easy-to-use "one click" deployment mechanism, based on